 The Litter Box: Does bleach kill Coccidia?
 Sure but there is no need to use 100% bleach to eliminate the parasite.
 In fact, mixtures of bleach-water at a ration of 1 : 9 should be more than enough to get rid of Coccidia.
 Soak the litter box in the mixtures, wait for 20 – 30 minutes and get the box out.
 Now you need to rinse the box using water to remove residuals of the bleach.
 Cats don't like taking care of their business in a place that gives off "weird" scents so be thorough.
 Afterward, pour in new litters and then put the box back to its original position.

 Open all windows and doors in the house before spraying the bleach solution.
 Additionally, cover electronics, pieces of furniture and other things that you don't want to see bleached in the process.
 As cats and humans live in the interior, it's widely advised to use the bleach-water mixtures here too.
 Once you manage you to process every spot using bleach, wait for around 30 minutes and rinse the interior with water.

 Scout the house yards for feces and collect them using your plastic bags.
 Because of the hygiene concern, you need to wear plastic gloves while disposing of the feces.
-Next, use the same bleach-water mixtures like above to purges the yards of Coccidia.
-Wait a bit for the bleach to kill the parasite and then water the yards to wash away the bleach and preserve the yards grass.
+Next, use the same bleach-water mixtures as above to purges the yards of Coccidia.
+Wait a bit for the bleach to kill the parasite and then water the yards to wash away the bleach and preserve the yard's grass.

 Important Note: Does bleach kill Coccidia?
-Absolutely but there are other alternatives if don't have bleach on hand at the moment.
+Absolutely but there are other alternatives if you don't have bleach on hand at the moment.
 Ammoniac disinfectants have the same purging effects as bleach but they are less likely to cause unwanted damages.